Understanding “extern” keyword in C

 extern int foo(int arg1, char arg2);

-extern keyword extends the function’s visibility to the whole program, the function can be used (called) anywhere in any of the files of the whole program, provided those files contain a declaration of the function.
+Since the extern keyword extends the function’s visibility to the whole program, the function can be used (called) anywhere in any of the files of the whole program, provided those files contain a declaration of the function.
 (With the declaration of the function in place, the compiler knows the definition of the function exists somewhere else and it goes ahead and compiles the file).
-So that’s all about
+So that’s all about extern and functions.

 extern int var;

 Here, an integer type variable called var has been declared (it hasn’t been defined yet, so no memory allocation for var so far).
 And we can do this declaration as many times as we want.
 So far so good. 🙂

 Now, how would you define var?
 You would do this:

 In this line, an integer type variable called var has been both declared and defined (remember that definition is the superset of declaration).
 Since this is a definition, the memory for var is also allocated.
 Now here comes the surprise.
 When we declared/defined a function, we saw that the extern keyword was present implicitly.
 But this isn’t the case with variables.
 If it were, memory would never be allocated for them.
 Therefore, we need to include the extern keyword explicitly when we want to declare variables without defining them.
 Also, as the extern keyword extends the visibility to the whole program, by using the extern keyword with a variable, we can use the variable anywhere in the program provided we include its declaration the variable is defined somewhere.

 Now let us try to understand extern with examples.